akzarma/Recharts-Custom-Tooltip/README.md

 # Recharts-Custom-Tooltip
-This is for those who want custom clickable tooltip using recharts library.
+This React prject is for those who want custom clickable tooltip using recharts library.